 Stock up on base layers to take you the distance!

 Choosing the right base layer will help you stay drier and more comfortable in cold temperatures.
 A base layer should be snug against the skin.
 This allows it to wick away sweat.
-Nike’s pro hyperwarm long sleeve training top ($85) holds in the heat to keep you dry, warm and comfortable during your outdoor activities.
+Nike’s Pro Warm long sleeve training top ($65) holds in the heat to keep you dry, warm and comfortable during your outdoor activities.

 It’s all about wearing the right tights!

 I love trendy patterns and fun colors for my workout tights.
 However, when it comes to cold weather wear, the most important thing is how warm (and dry) they keep me.
-Meet the Ultra Climaheat Tights from Adidas ($120).
-These tights do it ALL.
-Water repellent, wind resistant, lightweight insulation with mesh to allow for circulation.
-Absolutely amazing
+Meet the Nike Pro HyperWarm tights ($70), which combine sweat-wicking thermal fabric with extra ventilation in the areas that get the most heat.

 Got all that?
 Ready to take on the Lakefront Trail?
 One thing I’ve struggled with is trying to gauge exactly how many layers I need.
 This handy chart from Runner’s World helps serve as a guide when trying to decide.
 Give it a peak, then use this winter to get faster while everyone slows down (and meet me for my 10-miler?).